Svalbard and Jan Mayen

 There is an airport shuttle bus that stops at all the hotels and accommodations in town.

 During the Polar Summer, you can use the bicycles at the Tourist Information Centre in Longyearbyen.

 Places To Stay in Svalbard and Jan Mayen

 Between May and September, the boat cruises near the frozen fjords offer the best chance of spotting the largest bear species on earth – the polar bear.
 It is recommended to take a guide when leaving Longyearbyen as it is a law that you need to be armed in case of a surprise attack!

 In Svalbard, the sun does not set from May to September.
 This phenomenon is known as the midnight sun.
 Between November and January, it does not rise and this is the polar night and the best time for the Northern Lights.

 Husky Dog Sledding

 the pastime of mushing or dog sledding is a popular activity in both winter and summer months.
-Of course in winter it is on the snow but in summer especially adapted vehicles with wheels given you a similar experience albeit without the snow !
+Of course, in winter it is on the snow but in summer especially adapted vehicles with wheels give you a similar experience albeit without the snow!